BitTigerInst/MiniAppStore-TeamDorado/README.md

 ## How to Run

-Download this branch to your local machine and run index.html on any server.
+Download this branch to your local machine and run as springboot project on any server.
+Then go to http://localhost:8080/#/

 ### Must Have
 * Install ElasticSearch 1.4.0 and run it before launch this project